 Article Manager Toolbar

 The article manager toolbar is located above the filter bar and below the Administrator toolbar.
 It contains the following options:

 - New.
 Opens the editing screen to create a new article.

 - Edit.
 Opens the editing screen for the selected article.
 If more than one article is selected (where applicable), only the first article will be opened.
 The editing screen can also be opened by clicking on the Name of the article.

 - Publish.
 Makes the selected articles available to visitors to your website.

 - Unpublish.
 Makes the selected articles unavailable to visitors to your website.

-- Featured.
+- Feature.
 Marks selected articles as featured.
 Works with one or multiple articles selected.

 - Archive.
 Changes the status of the selected articles to indicate that they are archived.
 Archived articles can be moved back to the published or unpublished state by selecting "Archived" in the Select Status filter and changing the status of the articles to Published or Unpublished as preferred.

 - Batch.
 Batch processes the selected articles.
-Works with one or multiple articles selected.
+Works with one or multiple items selected.